tww-software/py_ais_nmea/README.md

 1. go to File > Open
 2. browse to the file to open and click 'Open'

+A sample NMEA 0183 text file has been included for testing.
+It is called 'sample_nmea.txt'.
+This text file contains 10296 NMEA sentences and 10027 AIS messages of 12 different types.

 ### To read NMEA sentences from the network:
 1. go to Network > Settings
 2. configure the settings,